 There are, in fact, a lot of ways to quickly boost your miles.
 I’ve put together a list of ideas in case you find yourself in a similar situation and only need a few more miles to get an award flight.

 Let’s start with the basics: get a rewards credit card.
 If you already have one, think about getting another one.
 This will help you in a few ways.
 First of all, you’re likely to get a sign-up bonus worth tens of thousands of points.

 How big the bonus is depends on the card you get.
 Some of them, like the Chase Sapphire card, will give you a generous 50,000 points.
-Others, like the Amex Gold and Green cards, don’t even offer a bonus.
+Others, like the Amex Premier Rewards Gold card and Green cards, don’t even offer a bonus.
 Choose wisely.